-Table 50.
-Register 0x78-Configuration Register 3 (Power-On Default = 0x00)
+Table 49.
+Register 0x78-Configuration Register 3 (Power-On Default = 0x00) 8 · · · · · · · · · · · · · · · · · · ·

-Bit Name R/W 1 Description <0> ALERT Read/write ALERT = 1, Pin 10 (PWM2/SMBALERT) is configured as an SMBALERT interrupt output to indicate out-of-limit error conditions.
-ALERT = 0, Pin 10 (PWM2/SMBALERT) is configured as the PWM2 output. <1> THERM Read/write THERM Enable = 1 enables THERM functionality on Pin 20 and Pin 14, if Pin 14 is configured as THERM, determined by Bits 0 and 1 (PIN14FUNC) of Configuration Register 4.
-When THERM is asserted , if the fans are running and the boost bit is set, the fans run at full speed.
+Bit Name R/W 1 Description <0> ALERT Read/write ALERT = 1, Pin 5 (PWM2/SMBALERT) is configured as an SMBALERT interrupt output to indicate out- of-limit error conditions. <1> THERM Read/write THERM Enable = 1 enables THERM timer monitoring functionality on Pin 9.
+Also determined by Bits 0 and 1 (PIN9FUNC) of Configuration Register 4.
+When THERM is asserted, if the fans are running and the boost bit is set, the fans run at full speed.
 Alternatively, THERM can be programmed so that a timer is triggered to time how long THERM has been asserted. <2> BOOST Read/write When $\overline{\text{THERM}}$ is an input and BOOST = 1, assertion of $\overline{\text{THERM}}$ causes all fans to run at the maximum programmed duty cycle for fail-safe cooling. <3> FAST Read/write FAST = 1, enables fast TACH measurements on all channels.
-This increases the TACH measurement rate from once per second to once every 250 ms $(4 \times)$. <4> DC1 Read/write DC1 = 1, enables TACH measurements to be continuously made on TACH1.
+This increases the TACH measurement rate from once per second to once every 250 ms (4 \times). <4> DC1 Read/write DC1 = 1, enables TACH measurements to be continuously made on TACH1.
 Fans must be driven by dc.
-Setting this bit prevents pulse stretching, because it is not required for dc-driven motors. <5> DC2 Read/write DC2 = 1, enables TACH measurements to be continuously made on TACH2.
+Setting this bit prevents pulse stretching, because it is not required for DC-driven motors. <5> DC2 Read/write DC2 = ,1 enables TACH measurements to be continuously made on TACH2.
 Fans must be driven by dc.
-Setting this bit prevents pulse stretching, because it is not required for dc-driven motors. <6> DC3 Read/write DC3 = 1, enables TACH measurements to be continuously made on TACH3.
-Setting this bit prevents pulse stretching, because it is not required for dc-driven motors. <7> DC4 Read/write DC4 = 1, enables TACH measurements to be continuously made on TACH4.
-Setting this bit prevents pulse stretching, because it is not required for dc-driven motors.
+Setting this bit prevents pulse stretching, because it is not required for DC-driven motors. <6> DC3 Read/write DC3 = 1, enables TACH measurements to be continuously made on TACH3.
+Fans must be driven by dc.
+Setting this bit prevents pulse stretching, because it is not required for DC-driven motors. <7> DC4 Read/write DC4 = 1, enables TACH measurements to be continuously made on TACH4.
+Fans must be driven by dc.
+Setting this bit prevents pulse stretching, because it is not required for DC-driven motors.